Flax-Driven Soil Remediation

 We are the Steel City.
 For years, our region has been a major player in steel, iron & coal industries while continuously growing & expanding our urban footprint.
 Sadly, this very boom that created us has also been tied to pollution of the surrounding land, water & air.
 Despite many shifts in policy and practice that has reduced some of this contamination, we continue to face numerous risks to our health and witness a decline in our surrounding landscapes.
 Issues associated with heavy metals, shifts in soil chemistry and reduction of biodiversity will continue to loom in the distance unless we further our understanding on how our history and present-day actions affect all life.

-That's why we're going to attempt to understand how we can CLEAN OUR LAND with PLANTS in 2025!
+That's why we're going to attempt to understand how we can CLEAN OUR LAND with PLANTS!
 This method is a process of soil remediation.
 We will attempt to "clean" soil with the help of plants, specifically flax, to absorb and accumulate existing pollutants, essentially "mopping up" the contaminants, by drawing them into the plant tissues and reducing their concentration and much more.
 This process is just one form of soil remediation that is sometimes referred to as crop mopping.